Ptolemy: Philosophy

 Elsewhere, Ptolemy affirms the supremacy of mathematical knowledge over other forms of knowledge.
 Like Aristotle before him, Ptolemy classifies mathematics as a type of theoretical philosophy; however, Ptolemy believes mathematics to be superior to theology or metaphysics because the latter are conjectural while only the former can secure certain knowledge.
 This view is contrary to the Platonic and Aristotelian traditions, where theology or metaphysics occupied the highest honour.
 Despite being a minority position among ancient philosophers, Ptolemy's views were shared by other mathematicians such as Hero of Alexandria.

 Named after Ptolemy

-There are several characters or items named after Ptolemy, including:
+There are several characters and items named after Ptolemy, including: